 A style sheet is a record of the style decisions that you’ve made while producing your text, and the style decisions I have made while editing it.
 Use of a style sheet is a simple way of ensuring consistency throughout a piece of writing.

 I accept payment by bank transfer to my USA business bank account.
-If you are a UK client, I can quote in British pounds and accept payment to a UK bank account; please let me know if you want this service before I quote.
-For international clients, if you would have difficulty making an international transfer, please contact me for alternative payment methods such as Wise.
+If you are a UK (eurozone) client, I can quote in British pounds and accept payment to a UK (euros) bank account; please let me know if you want this service before I quote.